Get started on your path to becoming a ScyllaDB NoSQL database expert.Take a Course

 The round was led by Eight Roads Ventures and brings the total amount raised by ScyllaDB to date to $60 million.
 Existing investors Bessemer Venture Partners, Magma Venture Partners, Qualcomm Ventures and TLV Partners also participated in the round.
 In addition to developing the DynamoDB-compatible API, ScyllaDB will use the additional funding to expand its engineering department and double its global sales and marketing team.

-Adam Fisher, Partner at Bessemer Venture Partners, which led Scylla’s Series A round of financing in 2013, praised the company’s emphasis on product cost efficiency.
+Adam Fisher, Partner at Bessemer Venture Partners, which led ScyllaDB’s Series A round of financing in 2013, praised the company’s emphasis on product cost efficiency.

 415 848 9175